“No dessert is as satisfyingly delicious, than a Flan or Crème Brûlée.

-Flan – mid 19th century: from French (originally denoting a round cake) from Old French flaon, from medieval Latin flado, fladon-, of West Germanic origin; related to Dutch vlade ‘custard’; originally named “Tyropatinam” in Ancient Rome.
+Flan – mid VII century: from French (originally denoting a round cake) from Old French flaon, from medieval Latin flado, fladon-, of West Germanic origin; related to Dutch vlade ‘custard’; originally named “Tyropatinam” in Ancient Rome.

-The origin of Flan can be traced all the way back to the Roman Empire.
-The mixture of cream and eggs to make a flat custard cake was called “flado”.
+The origin of Flan can be traced all the way back to Ancient Rome.
+The mixture of cream and eggs to make a flat custard cake was called “Tyropatinam”.

-In Spain, caramelized sugar additionally to the new exotic flavor of Vanilla from Asia was added to the mix of cream and eggs evolving into the Flan of today we know and love.
-France, on the other hand changing the proportions of the same ingredients and with a slight variation of the method created Crème Brûlée, a softer, creamier version of the traditional Flan.
+In Spain, caramelized sugar additionally to the new exotic flavor of Vanilla from Asia, were added to the mix of cream and eggs evolving into the Flan of today we know and love.
+France, on the other hand changing the proportions of the same ingredients and with a slight variation of the method created Crème Brûlée, a softer, creamier and crunchier version of the traditional Flan.

-Easy Vanilla Flan Recipe.Course: Food, Manuela’s JournalCuisine: French, SpaniardDifficulty: Medium
+Easy Vanilla Flan Recipe.Course: Food, Manuela’s JournalCuisine: French, Spaniard, Ancient RomeDifficulty: Medium

 Flan should be cooked in a Bain Marie pan.
 If you don’t have a Bain Marie pan you will need a tall sauce pan with a removable handle or a tall cake pan or mold that can be heated on the stove, and a larger sauce pan that can sit the sauce pan or cake mold in with at least an inch of space all around.